 EXPERTS

-Registered dietitiansWeight lossSports & athleticsPediatricPregnancyPrenatal & postpartumRenalDiabetesPCOSGI & gut healthCancerExplore All SpecialtiesMade popular by social media, AG1 is a greens powder that promises numerous health benefits.
+Registered dietitiansWeight lossSports & athleticsPediatricPregnancyPrenatal & postpartumRenalDiabetesPCOSGI & gut healthCancerExplore All SpecialtiesMade popular by social media, AG1 is a greens powder supplement that promises numerous health benefits.
 But is it effective—or worth the hefty price tag?

-Formerly known as Athletic Greens, AG1 is a greens powder supplement that became popular on social media.
-Several of my clients have asked about it recently, so to give them a comprehensive answer, I wanted to take a close look at AG1.
+As of spring 2025, the company revamped their popular formula, releasing “AG1 Next Gen.” Several of my clients have asked about it recently, so to give them a comprehensive answer, I wanted to take a close look at the new blend.
+Here’s my honest AG1 review to help you decide for yourself.

 In this article, I’ll discuss the health claims made by Athletic Greens and how they compare to the ingredient list and nutrition facts.
-I’ll also cover taste, price, and recommended dosage before giving my verdict on whether AG1 is a good buy for the average consumer.
+I’ll also cover taste, price, and recommended dosage before giving my verdict on whether AG1 Next Gen is a good buy for the average consumer.

 AG1 Key Features

 - How Should You Use AG1?
 AG1 is a powder blend.
-You mix one scoop (12 grams) with 8 ounces of cold water, shake it, and drink it, typically on an empty stomach before breakfast.
+You mix one scoop (13 grams) with 8 ounces of cold water, shake it, and drink it, typically on an empty stomach before breakfast.
 You can also mix it with milk, juice, or smoothies.

 - How Much Does AG1 Cost?
 AG1 costs $99 for a 30-day supply or $79 per month with a subscription.
 The company has a 90-day money-back guarantee and says that you can change or cancel your order at any time.

-- What Are the Alleged Health Benefits?
+- What Are the Alleged AG1 Benefits?
 The company claims that the nutrients in AG1 were selected to support immunity, gut health, digestion, energy levels, healthy aging, and mood balance.
 Keep in mind that, as a dietary supplement, AG1 is not regulated by the FDA.

 - Is AG1 Safe for Everyone?
 AG1 is safe for general use by adults but should not be taken by pregnant or breastfeeding women or anyone under 18.
 The label cautions against taking AG1 alongside other supplements containing zinc.
 Individuals should consult a healthcare professional or dietitian before taking AG1.